practicalgo/website/content/code.md

 from WILEY's page for the book [here](https://www.wiley.com/en-in/Practical+Go%3A+Building+Scalable+Network+and+Non+Network+Applications-p-9781119773818).
 Look for the DOWNLOADS section.

-You can also clone the git repostiory from [here](https://github.com/practicalgo/code).
+You can also clone the git repository from [here](https://github.com/practicalgo/code).

 ## Solutions to Exercises